Mary Greenleaf Clement Leavitt: New Zealand and Australia

 By mid-August 1885, she had arrived in Sydney, Australia.
 There, Leavitt traveled from Sydney to MacDonaldstown, Newton, Lithgow, Bathurst, Rockhampton, Townsville, Charter's Towers, Mayborough, Ipswich, Toowoonsba, Melbourne, Queenscliff, and Adelaide.
 From February to March she also visited Tasmania, the island state of Australia, lecturing in Lancaster, Cressy, Beaconsfield, Hobart, Richmond, and Campbelltown before returning to Sydney.

 She founded five branches of the WCTU in Queensland, one in New South Wales, one in South Australia and three in Tasmania.
+She founded a number of branches in the Colony of Victoria which were brought together in 1887 when Marie Elizabeth Kirk founded the umbrella organisation, the Woman's Christian Temperance Union of Victoria.

 East Asia: Japan, Korea, China

 Leavitt had no more funds to continue her world tour and wrote to Willard that she must return home unless the WCTU would support her work.
-The great suffragist Mary Livermore contributed a leaflet in tribute to Leavitt and which local WCTU chapters purchased to read in their meetings.
+Suffragist Mary Livermore contributed a leaflet in tribute to Leavitt and which local WCTU chapters purchased to read in their meetings.
 Willard was able to promise $3,700 to Leavitt.
 Leavitt sailed from Sydney to Japan in April 1886 with a plan to use those funds to go through Asia and then on to Africa.

 Leavitt arrived at Yokohama on June 1, 1886, with no one to greet her - the mission community members had mistakenly thought she was on her way to China first.
 She left the ship and went right out into the city to introduce herself at Bible Society rooms there.
 She met that day Clara and James Curtis Hepburn, Presbyterian missionaries, who arranged her lectures there.

 While in Japan for five months (June 1 through October 12, 1886), she lectured at Yokohama, Tokio, Nikko, Hieizan, Kioto, Osaka, Wakayamo, Sakai, Kobe, Okayama, and Nagasaki.
 She also wrote articles on the scientific arguments for temperance that were translated into Japanese.
 Much of her connections in these cities came from Christian Japanese men who came from former samurai families.
 Several local chapters were formed that focused on temperance.
 The exception was the Tokyo WCTU chapter which organized on December 6, 1886—after Leavitt had already left Japan.
 They took on the name of "Tokyo Woman's Association for Reforming Customs" and focused more on issues of prostitution and concubinage rather than the liquor traffic.
 There was not much support for the Polyglot Petition in Japan.

 Leavitt visited Chelmulpo, Korea on October 16, 1886; and went on from there to China.
 From October 21, 1886, to February 1, 1887, she gave lectures in Chefoo, Tientsin, Tungeho, Pekin, Shanghai, Foo-chow, Amoy, Swatow, Hongking, and Canton.